weekend37/BG_Competition/README.md

 The **BG_Visualization** script allows you to pick to agents to compete and then stores the game in a .txt file.
 The text file is encoded in such way that the content can be copied into the left textfield of the website.

+## Presentations
+The presentations given about the results and design of the top players can be found in the folder _Presentations_

 ## Changes in the game code from **Backgammon/Backgammon.py**

 ### Move Legitimacy